AvijeetMaurya/exanic-frame-vs-inplace/README.md

 # Benchmark

-The benchmark consists of two applications (frame.cpp & inplace.cpp) which runs the respective exanic functions (`exanic_receive_frame` and `exanic_receive_chunk_inplace_ex`) till 10M frames have been read.
-Both applications are launched at the same time (`./frame & ./inplace.cpp &`) to ensure that they receive the same frame.
+The benchmark consists of two applications (frame.cpp & inplace.cpp) which run the respective exanic functions (`exanic_receive_frame` and `exanic_receive_chunk_inplace_ex`) till 10M valid frames have been read.
+Both applications are launched at the same time (`./frame & ./inplace.cpp &`) to ensure that they receive the same frames.
 After receiving a frame, some state (exanic frame receive timestamp, application frame receive timestamp, stream id, sequence no, and current function call count) is stored in a vector which is later dumped into a csv file.
 The jupyter notebook processes the csv to generate the following results for each stream:

 ## Function Calls till Nth Frame